-The Compact is a global agreement between cities to combat climate change.
+The Covenant is a global agreement between cities to combat climate change.
 It provides a systematic approach for mitigating and adapting to climate change and includes requirements for GHG accounting, GHG reporting, and the development of action plans that set ambitious, voluntary GHG emission reduction goals.

-One of the major requirements of the Compact is that all community GHG inventories follow the Global Protocol for Community-Scale Greenhouse Gas Emissions Inventories (GPC).
+One of the major requirements of the Covenant is that all community GHG inventories follow the Global Protocol for Community-Scale Greenhouse Gas Emissions Inventories (GPC).
 The GPC prescribes a standardized and transparent approach to collect GHG activity data, prepare inventories, and report GHG data.
 In this way, GPC is designed to help cities draw consistent inventory boundaries, prevent emission double counting, and provide a holistic inventory of all relevant GHG emissions.
 This is particularly important for a group of local cities that seek regional consistency.

-Once GHG inventories and action plans are complete, Compact members report their data to either the Carbon Disclosure Project (CDP) or Carbonn.
+Once GHG inventories and action plans are complete, Covenant members report their data to either the Carbon Disclosure Project (CDP) or Carbonn.
 The data is publicly available and allows interested parties to search for a city’s commitments and targets.